-The repeating brick frames sep up to a third level to emphasize the building entrance.
-A glazed, metal careby extends out at the 1-storey and over the entry path for further emphasis and to provide critical rain cover.
+The repeating brick frames step up to a third level so emphasize the building entrance.
+A glazed, metal canopy estends out at the 1-storey and over the entry path for further emphasis and to provide critical rain cover.

-The 3-tioney brick frame is designed to wrap the southeast corner of the building as a feature element, and welcoming gesture from the nearby urban commercial street.
-The upper floors at this corner change to a contrasting, but complianterly colour and the instant? word parish are reintroduced in further accentuate this corner building feature.
-Word point and bearms of the same natural colour helpfulght the corner buckness; the sear empeated all control buckleng.
+The 3-storey brick frame is designed to wrap the southeast corner of the building as a feature element and velocoming gesture from the nearby urban commercial atteet.
+The supper floors at this corner change to a contrasting, but complianterary colour and the studied "word parties the interesting end further accentuate this corner building feature.
+Wood posts and hearms of the same natural colour highlight the corner bucketing.
+These are repeated and a foreer bucketing of the bucketing.

 The brick continues along the east elevation to match the scale of the adjacent Veterinary building and is intended to accentuate the eastern indoor amenity space.
-This elevation is carefully treated with a second colour variation at the northeast corner and reintroduction off wood panels in articipation of long term visibility to adjacent streets.
+This elevation is carefully treated with a second colour validation at the nontheast corner and reintroduction off wood panels in anticipation of long term visibility to adjacent strees.

-The building is capped with a flat roof to minimize the overall height of the building.
-Generous 4 foot overhangs serve as weather protection and along with their black face is a contrast with the class which parelling feeds and further used to eye from wandering faster upward.
-The exception occurs at the feature corner, where, following the pushle of the 3 storey bold, frame below, the roof pops up, breaking the overall plane to and strength and forther innered.
+The building is capped with a flat root to minimize the overall height of the building.
+Generous 4 foot overhangs save an aveather protection and along with their black faces to contrast with the clean which parallellig below and further sogn to see from wardening limiter upward.
+The exception occurs at the fostner cornor, where, following the public of the 3 storey bick frame below, the root pops up, transling the occurs plane to advanted and further interest.

-The existing remal building has only 1 and 2-bedroom typical sales, while the proposed building has a mix of unit types including Stadios, 1,2 and 3-bedroom units, with much consideration given to the content and efficiency of each of the plan Jossus.
-Six (10.53) of the 52 orisis are designated as below market units and are provided in a mix of 1,2 and 3 bedroom types at the ground floor level.
-Severence (10%) units are designed on earth or helpful possible possible possible to the content of the severe (10%) units are designed on earth or helpful possible possible possible to the content of the severe (10%) units are designed on earth or helpful possible possible to the content of the severe (10%) units are designed on earth or helpful possible possible to the content of the severe (10%) and the severe (10%) are the severe (10%) and the severe (10%) and the severe (10%) are the
+The existing remail building has only 1 and 2-bedroom typical suites, while the proposed building has a mix of unit types including Studios, 1, 2 and 3-bedroom units, with much consideration given to the constitut and efficiency of each of the gala increas.
+Six (10:35) of the 57 on this are designed as halo market units, and are provided in a mix of 1, 2 and 3 bedroom types at the pround floor level, severemen (10%) units are designed to market the Adaptable Design Level 2 adaptations.

-1.1/2 levels of underground parking is provided to house all the residential parking, some visitor parking and bicycle recure sorage, as well as storage locker rooms of all the suites.
-Six Visitor spaces are located on surface at the rear lare.
-These spaces are well shielded from the rear facing ground units by privacy fencing and a grade change to the lowered patios.
+1.1/2 levels of underground parking is provided to house all the residential parking, some visitor parking and bitycle score enorge, as well as storage locker norms for all the suites.
+Six Visitor spaces are located on surfacer at the new line.
+Theres spaces are well shielded from the rear facing ground units by privacy fencing and a grade change to the lowered pation.